State lawmaker charged after entering Capitol with rioters

 It's unknown if any other elected official joined the attack on the Capitol.

-The legislation comes days after Republican state Rep. Terri Lynn Weaver described Wednesday night as “epic” after attending the demonstrations.
+The legislation comes days after Republican Tennessee state Rep. Terri Lynn Weaver attended the demonstrations, which she described as “epic.”
 It’s unclear if Weaver entered the Capitol.

 A growing number of Republicans and Democrats said they want to expel Evans from the legislature if he does not resign.
-Bryan said late Thursday that the delegate did not commit a crime and doesn't plan to resign.
+Bryan said late Thursday that his client did not commit a crime and doesn't plan to step down.

 No one in the office of West Virginia Republican House leader Roger Hanshaw responded to an email requesting comment.